 In every Colorado divorce, legal separation, annulment, or paternity case involving children, Colorado courts will consider the “best interests of the child“ to determine Colorado child custody and visitation (the legal term in Colorado is “parenting rights and responsibilities”).
 In Colorado, there are several criteria that the courts use to determine parenting plans and custody arrangements.
 Typically, judges in Colorado order parents to share legal custody or have joint legal custody (called joint parental responsibilities). … Therefore, often one parent has the sole physical custody or primary parental responsibilities with the child, while the other parent has visitation or parenting time.
 Colorado courts require all divorcing parents with minor children to complete a mandatory parenting class before granting a divorce.
 This requirement is designed to help parents and children deal with the trauma of divorce and separation.

-Establishing a final parenting plan in the child’s best interest can be a long, drawn out process that is frustrating and stressful.
 The three most basic steps involved in getting custody of your child are:

 Filing out the Forms

 It’s important to correctly fill out the necessary child custody forms, and to know exactly what forms you need.
 Not completing the right forms or filling them out incorrectly could delay your court date.
 This is one of the reasons to have a custody lawyer – your lawyer is well versed in both your state laws and the most efficient way to fill out the forms.

 This is where the judge will hear both parties present reasoning for having primary custody of the children.
 Some couples choose to negotiate their child custody agreements and have them finalized in court, but when there is a serious dispute, the court will decide the outcome of the custody agreement.